PrettyBoyCosmo/DucKey-Logger/README.md

 REM restart computer
 STRING shutdown /r
 ```
-4. flash Twin-Duck flashware on to your duck
+4. flash Twin-Duck firmware on to your duck
     - [Tutorial](https://youtu.be/ao32BS8fwaM?t=700)
 5. load and deploy!!